 The special gaming tax is the largest source of gaming tax revenues.
-This tax applies to casino concessionaires and subconcessionaires and is levied on their gross gaming revenue at a rate of 35%.
+This tax applies to casino concessionaires and sub-concessionaires and is levied on their GGR at a rate of 35%.

 Casino concessionaires and sub-concessionaires must also pay: